-However, most of those benefits are associated with fresh beets or perhaps beet juice.
+Most of those benefits of beets are associated with fresh beets or perhaps beet juice.
 Things are less clear cut with canned beets.
 There are plenty of things to wonder about, like whether chemicals from the can leach into your beets, whether they still taste good, and whether they give you the same nutrients as fresh beets.

 So then, are canned beets good for you?
 The simple answer is that they can be.
 Canned beets do offer some interesting benefits.
 Besides, you don’t need to focus on one type exclusively.
 You might use canned beets sometimes, then focus on fresh ones other times.

 - Benefits Of Canned Beets

 - How Canned Beets Could Be Harmful

 - Should You Eat Canned Or Fresh Beets?